What Does it Take to Be a Human Resources Manager?

 - Maintain records and compile statistical reports concerning personnel-related data such as hires, transfers, performance appraisals, and absenteeism rates.

 - Study legislation, arbitration decisions, and collective bargaining contracts to assess industry trends.

-These are the skills Human Resources Managers say are the most useful in their careers:
+Below is a list of the skills most Human Resources Managers say are important on the job.

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.